sapiet/webpush-example/README.md

 `composer install`

+- Generate your VAPID keys and follow the instructions:

+`bin/console webpush:generate:keys`

-- Create a .env.local file and define the DATABASE_URL variable
+- Create a .env.local file and define the three required environment variables: DATABASE_URL, WEBPUSH_PUBLIC_KEY, WEBPUSH_PRIVATE_KEY

 - Create the database and the associated schema by running: